MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-compliance-policies.md

 All organizations should review and set the tenant-wide  *compliance policy settings*.
 These settings are foundational to supporting platform specific policies.
 They can also mark devices that haven't evaluated a compliance policy as noncompliant, which can help you protect your organization from new or unknown devices that might fail to meet your security expectations.

 - Compliance policy settings are a few configurations you make at the tenant-level that then apply to all devices.
 They establish how the Intune compliance service functions for your tenant.
-- These settings are configured directly in the Microsoft Endpoint Manager admin center and are distinct from  device compliance policies that you create for specific platforms and deploy to discreet groups of devices or users.
+- These settings are configured directly in the Microsoft Intune admin center and are distinct from  device compliance policies that you create for specific platforms and deploy to discreet groups of devices or users.

 To learn more about Compliance Policy Settings at the tenant level, and how to configure them, see [Compliance policy settings](../protect/device-compliance-get-started.md#compliance-policy-settings).